Find out what others at UHN are doing to help green healthcare. Remember, imitation is the greatest form of flattery.

 “I believe UHN spends approximately $1.2 million a year (estimated) on furniture – by using used furniture we could save as much as 75%. … I recently installed 7 cubicles that would normally cost us $21,000 if we purchased them new.
 I paid $5,565 for the same product (well, actually a little better quality than what we normally purchase).”

 Olga Muir – GREEN WALL OF FAME

 Toronto Western Orthopaedics & Rheumatology

 Though we love recycling, even better is the first of the 3 R’s, “Reduce”.
 Olga, Nurse Manager of Orthopaedics and Rheumatology on Toronto Western Hospital’s 9th floor, is the UHN Jedi-master of reduction.

 When supplies are not fully used in a patient’s room, they get thrown out when the patient goes home.
 We not only need to buy more of those supplies again for the next patient, we pay to throw out good stuff we’ve wasted.

 Olga designed a giant 3-D poster, stuck on assorted regularly used supplies, and placed a “guess how much this costs” sign next to each one.
 Flip the flaps to see how much for a bandage or medical tape.
 Infection Prevention and Control department (IPAC) recommends bringing no more than 24 hours-worth of supplies.
 With Olga’s board, we’ll think twice before overstocking.

-Carol Lopez GREEN TEAM CHAMPION
+Carol Lopez – GREEN WALL OF FAME

 Toronto Western Combined Surgical Unit